soyart/webtools/artnoi.com/src/cheat/index.md

     include /etc/letsencrypt/options-ssl-nginx.conf;
     ssl_dhparam /etc/letsencrypt/ssl-dhparams.pem;

 On FreeBSD, the package recommends putting the following line in `/etc/periodic.conf` so that certbot will renew certificates periodically:

     weekly_certbot_enable="YES"

 Artnoi.com used both `cron` and `periodic.conf` schedulers when it was running on FreeBSD and NGINX.
 Now it runs [OpenBSD](https://artnoi.com/blog/2020/bsdbox/).

 ## Screenshots on Sway

 My prefered way to do this is to use 2 separate programs to take screenshots, (1) `slurp` for selecting a region, (2) `grim` for actually capturing the image:

+> The man page suggests that `-o <OUTFILE>` can be used to specify output file, however, my experience in October 2022 was that `-o` flag does not work, and you can just supply the outfile name as last argument.

-    $ grim -g "$(slurp -d)" -o /tmp/scrot.png
+    $ grim -g "$(slurp -d)" /tmp/scrot.png

 Or, if you want to redirect the output to stdout to `wl-copy`:

-    $ grim -g "$(slurp -d)" - | wl-copy;
+    $ grim -g "$(slurp -d)" - | wl-copy -t 'image/png';

 This will capture the screenshot selected and piped to `wl-copy`.